mhkarimi/spring-boot-security-oauth2-jwt-example/README.md

-Hi!
-This is the sample project to show how to use Spring Security for Oauth2.
-I should explain instead of username and password
+This is a project to show how to Spring Security Oauth2 works.
+Instead of username and password username and title have been used.
-I used username and title(which requires some changes in some classes).
 For the persistence of the tokens, I uses **RedisTokenStore** and also **JWT** to implement the given APIs.
 I also configured log4j2.xml file to format the output.

 ## Here are listed classes I've created/changed